Fiscal announcements by State and Territory as a consequence of COVID-19 health crisis.

 Sport, tourism and creative industries

-The Victorian Government is backing Victorian sport, tourism and creative industries, with $150m to save jobs and ensure our best experiences are available on the other side of the COVID-19 pandemic.
+The Government is backing Victorian sport, tourism and creative industries, with $150m to save jobs and ensure our best experiences are available on the other side of the COVID-19 pandemic.
 The Experience Economy Survival Package will support:

 Sporting clubs and competitions across the state – from grassroots to elite